 The Interfaces of Global Change program is closely aligned with the Global Change Center, which focuses on the social, economic, and environmental causes and consequences of global change.

-The goals of the IGC IGEP are to provide each PhD Fellow with a broad perspective on
+The goals of the Interfaces of Global Change IGEP are to provide each Ph.D.
+Fellow with competencies in: